iamdtang/skaterdav85.github.io/_posts/2018-07-28-tracking-has-many-relationship-changes-with-ember-changeset.md

 }
 ```

-I've used the previous approach but then call `changeset.set()` with a new array reference.
+I've used the previous approach but then call `changeset.set()` with a new array reference created by calling `toArray()`.

 Note that `pushObjects` was used instead of `pushObject`.
 This is because `pushObjects` returns the array reference whereas `pushObject` returns the same object that was passed to it as a param.

 Have you dealt with tracking `hasMany` relationship changes differently?
 Let me know on [Twitter](https://twitter.com/iamdtang)!